khalidrianda/khalidrianda/README.md

 Here are some ideas to get you started:

-- 🔭 &nbsp;I’m interested in backend engineer :wink:
+- 🔭 &nbsp;I’m interested in backend engineer
 - 🌱 &nbsp;I’m currently learning Go
 - ⚡ &nbsp;I love watching movies and read manga